JehanKheller/LandingPage-Andrezza_Mao_Pe_e_Cuidados/README.md

 # HairSync
+This is a Landing Page project to be donated to a commercial establishment.

 ## 💻 Project
 This is a landing page project to benefit the Andrezza - Mão Pé & Cuidados establishment.